jsakamoto/MD2RazorGenerator/README.md

 |----------|-------------|---------------|
 | MD2RazorDefaultBaseClass | The default base class for generated Razor components. | `Microsoft.AspNetCore.Components.ComponentBase` |

+## Known Limitations

+### _Imports.razor Parsing

+MD2RazorGenerator now supports reading `@using` directives from `_Imports.razor` files to apply them to generated components.
+However, the parser uses a simple regex-based approach that may not correctly handle complex scenarios.
+In particular:

+- Comments within the same line as a `@using` directive might cause parsing issues
+- Multi-line directives might not be properly recognized

+For best results, keep your `@using` directives in `_Imports.razor` files simple and on dedicated lines.

 ## Appendix: Code Syntax Highlighting

 This NuGet package does not provide code syntax highlighting itself.
 To enable code syntax highlighting, you can use [Prism.js](https://prismjs.com/).
 Follow these steps: